glen-macharia-kinyua/shelta-home_docs/installation.md

 - Finish
 ![Finish](https://botble.com/storage/docs/install-ul/6.png)

+> {note} After finished installation, please login to admin (/admin) and go to Plugins then activate all plugins to use.

 - Video tutorial: https://www.youtube.com/watch?v=PNBeHXDpinI&feature=youtu.be

 Note: If you install it locally, you can run `php artisan serve` to start server then access to `http://localhost:8000/install` to start install by UI.